-The Troop Treasurer prepares an annual budget based on the plan developed by the PLC.
+The Troop Treasurer prepares an annual budget based on the plan developed by the Patrol Leadership Council (PLC).
 The PLC prepares a draft plan at the February Planning Campout and then works with the Adult Leadership to finalize the plan before the end of the current Scouting Year.
 Adult leaders will then provide budget expectations to the Treasurer and Committee Chairman for inclusion in the annual budget planning process.
 Troop revenue projections are based on historical data, expected growth of the Troop over the coming year and the plan that the PLC has developed.

 Some programs, such as Summer Camp and the Family Campout, are largely self-funded and have little impact on the overall budget planning process.

-Adult Leadership has implied approval to make supply purchases on behalf of the Troop for up to \$100 without the need to obtain Troop Committee approval.
-However, any purchases should be discussed and approved by the Equipment Coordinator, Scoutmaster or Committee Chairman.
+Adult Leadership has implied approval to make supply purchases on behalf of the Troop for up to \$100 without the need to obtain Troop Committee approval providing that adult was directly responsible for that related activity.
+However, any purchases should be discussed and approved by the Equipment Coordinator, Scoutmaster or Committee Chairman in advance whenever possible.

 The Troop runs multiple fund-raising activities during the course of the year, aimed at keeping the Troop sufficiently funded so that the annual Scout dues are maintained at a reasonable level year over year.
-Currently, annual Scout dues are \$75 per Scout.
+Currently, annual Scout dues are \$114 per Scout.
+In addition to the \$114 dues, a fundraising fee of \$100 is assessed to each scout.
+100% of this fundraising fee can be earned back through the scouts' participation in the fall fundraiser.
+The balance, if any, of the fundraising fee will be collected at the conclusion of the fall fundraiser.
 Scouts are expected to participate in the fund-raising activities to the best of their ability as a show of support for the program.